-At 31 December 2022, the Company recognised a loss after taxation of R973,5 million (2021: R869,6 million profit).
-The loss is attributable to the loss on the re-measurement of the derivative financial instrument.
-The loss on the re-measurement of the derivative financial instrument is largely due to the significant decrease in the MTN Group share price from R170,71 at 31 December 2021 to R127.30 at 31 December 2022.
+At 31 December 2024, the Company recognised a profit after taxation of R188,4 million (2023: loss after taxation of R737,2 million).
+The profit is attributable to the small gain on the re-measurement of the derivative financial instrument and largely on the dividend received during the financial year.

-The decrease in the MTN Group share price since the prior financial year also resulted in a fair value loss of R2 218,9 million loss (2021: R5 649,1 million gain) being recognised in the statement of comprehensive income.
+The MTN Group share price decreased from R115,50 at 31 December 2023 to R91,99 at 31 December 2024.
+The decrease in the MTN Group share price since the prior financial year also resulted in a fair value loss of R1,201 million (2023: R603,2 million loss) being recognised in the statement of comprehensive income.

-Shareholder support (IMPORTANT)
+Shareholder support

 Effective and efficient shareholder communication is essential to ensure that shareholders are kept up to date.
 The Company will continue to use SMS communication as its main means of communication.
 Notices of the Annual General Meeting (AGM) are being sent by email, SMS or post to all registered shareholders.
-To enable MTN Zakhele Futhi to effectively communicate with shareholders and maintain up to date records, shareholders are requested to notify the MTN Zakhele Futhi Administrator of all changes to their SMS contact details, postal address, status and banking details.
+To enable MTN Zakhele Futhi to effectively communicate with shareholders and maintain up to date records, shareholders are requested to notify the MTN Zakhele Futhi of all changes to their SMS contact details, postal address, status and banking details.

-Shareholders, even those not wishing to trade their MTN Zakhele Futhi shares, are requested to register their share custodial and trading accounts and can elect to use either the facilitated stockbroker (Nedbank Private Wealth) or an independent stockbroker.
-No shares may be bought or sold without a share trading account, so you are encouraged to do this well before the scheme ends.
+Shareholders, even those not wishing to trade their MTN Zakhele Futhi shares, are requested to register their share custodial and trading accounts and can elect to use either the facilitated stockbroker or an independent stockbroker.
+No shares may be bought or sold without a share trading account, so you are encouraged to do this well before the Scheme ends.